-we were blessed to be able to Skype or talk on the phone virtually every day that my husband was gone. if your family isn't able to do this, do whatever works best for you. time differences can be problematic, especially if your kiddos are in school. so if "face time" isn't always possible, there are other fun ways to communicate. you can handwrite letters or small notes, send emails, or make silly videos.
-Vine and Instagram are both great apps for making short videos to share with people.
+We were blessed to be able to Skype or talk on the phone virtually every day that my husband was gone.
+If your family isn't able to do this, do whatever works best for you.
+Time differences can be problematic, especially if your kiddos are in school.
+So if "face time" isn't always possible, there are other fun ways to communicate.
+You can handwrite letters or small notes, send emails, or make silly videos.
+Snapchat and Instagram are both great apps for making short videos to share with people.

-it's important to keep family and friends in the loop about the changes happening in your family. though we didn't broadcast the news too far on facebook for my home security reasons, i did make sure that i talked with Bear's teachers and our youth leaders at church to let them know where my husband was so that they could handle any related conversations or comments that might come up in regards to it. we also have a few close friends that checked in on us often either through text, fb, or just showing up.
+It's important to keep family and friends in the loop about the changes happening in your family.
+Though we didn't broadcast the news too far on Facebook for my home security reasons, I did make sure that I talked with Bear's teachers and our youth leaders at church to let them know where my husband was so that they could handle any related conversations or comments that might come up in regards to it.
+We also have a few close friends that checked in on us often either through text, Facebook, or by just showing up.

-this started with me. i tried to address all of my worries and concerns as quietly as i could, because i didn't want them to pick up on things and make their emotions worse. plus! if they were doing fine, i didn't want Momma to bring them down.. kids will surprise you, that's for sure. i was amazed at the resilience and adaptations the kids made after my husband left. it's not that they didn't miss him or want him home, but i think that a lot of it had to do with i composed myself and how we addressed it as a family through our faith.
+This started with me.
+I tried to address all of my worries and concerns as quietly as I could, because I didn't want them to pick up on things and make their emotions worse.
+Plus!
+If they were doing fine, I didn't want Momma to bring them down..
+Kids will surprise you, that's for sure.
+I was amazed at the resilience and adaptations the kids made after my husband left.
+It's not that they didn't miss him or want him home, but I think that a lot of it had to do with how I composed myself and how we addressed it as a family through our faith.